junxit/us-congress-bills-111/bill.md

 ## § 6.
 Authorization of appropriations

-- **(a)** *Guam World War II claims payments and adjudication* For purposes of carrying out sections 3 and 4, there are authorized to be appropriated $126,000,000, to remain available for obligation until September 30, 2013, to the Foreign Claims Settlement Commission.
+- **(a)** *Guam World War II Claims Payments and Adjudication* For purposes of carrying out sections 3 and 4, there are authorized to be appropriated $126,000,000, to remain available for obligation until September 30, 2013, to the Foreign Claims Settlement Commission.
 Not more than 5 percent of funds made available under this subsection shall be used for administrative costs.
-- **(b)** *Guam World War II grants program* For purposes of carrying out section 5, there are authorized to be appropriated $5,000,000, to remain available for obligation until September 30, 2013.
+- **(b)** *Guam World War II Grants Program* For purposes of carrying out section 5, there are authorized to be appropriated $5,000,000, to remain available for obligation until September 30, 2013.